What should you put on your CTO resume?

 For more CTO resume samples like this, read on.
 In the meanwhile, get an expert opinion, feedback, and tips on your current resume from our Resume Experts at Hiration.

-Your academic history and background matters.
+Your academic history and background matter.
 No matter how senior you are, the degree you have, and the institutions you went to will always stay relevant.

-So here's a list of the top things to put in the education section of your CTO resume:
+So here's a list of the top things to put in the education section of your Chief Technical Officer resume:

 - Name of your school/university.